lineality/definition_behavior_studies/README.md

 - Externalization

-Non-Automatic-Learning, Active-Learning, Project-Based Learning:
+## Non-Automatic-Learning, Active-Learning, Project-Based Learning:
 'The person who does the articulation does the learning; passive observers do not learn: 'Direct instruction' is backwards."

-Intertwined: not separate, not sequential
+## Active Learning and Areas Intertwined With Learning: not separate, not sequential
+The rule of thumb that 'The person who does the talking does the learning.' has the right idea but we can and should add more detail to this basic observation that being active and articulating-language is part of learning.
+Here is an example of four areas, which can still be further elaborated on.

 1. Articulation and Expression: verbal, written, diagrams, pictorial-visual, etc. (also see input output measures): any communication signal production. (any of myriad categories of signals)